TASER: Table Agents for Schema-guided Extraction and Recommendation: Methodology

 \subsection{Ablation Strategies and Efficiency}

-We conduct a systematic ablation study to isolate the contributions of schema-guided extraction, prompt engineering, and agentic feedback within TASER.
-Four main extraction strategies are compared: \begin{enumerate}[noitemsep, leftmargin=*, topsep=0pt, partopsep=0pt] \item \textbf{Raw Text Prompting:} The LLM is prompted only with the page text; extraction is based solely on a yes/no detection. \item \textbf{Structured Chain-of-Thought (CoT):} Prompts include a minimal schema and few-shot examples, eliciting explicit reasoning traces before a final boolean decision. \item \textbf{Full Schema Prompting:} The full \texttt{Portfolio} schema is embedded in the prompt, instructing the LLM to return structured, schema-conformant entries. \item \textbf{Direct Schema Application:} The schema is directly applied to parsed page content without prior detection; extraction succeeds if any schema sub-model instantiates. \end{enumerate}
+We systematically ablate TASER to isolate the impact of schema-guided extraction, prompt engineering, and agentic feedback across four strategies: \begin{enumerate}[noitemsep, leftmargin=*, topsep=0pt, partopsep=0pt] \item \textbf{Raw Text Prompting:} The LLM is prompted only with the page text; extraction is based solely on a yes/no detection. \item \textbf{Structured Chain-of-Thought (CoT):} Prompts include a minimal schema and few-shot examples, eliciting explicit reasoning traces before a final boolean decision. \item \textbf{Full Schema Prompting:} The full \texttt{Portfolio} schema is embedded in the prompt, instructing the LLM to return structured, schema-conformant entries. \item \textbf{Direct Schema Application:} The schema is directly applied to parsed page content without prior detection; extraction succeeds if any schema sub-model instantiates. \end{enumerate}

-Table~\ref{tab:detection-metrics} reports detection and extraction accuracy for each strategy.
-Full Schema Prompting achieves the highest precision, F1, and accuracy, while maintaining perfect recall.
-Table~\ref{tab:extraction-metrics} summarizes extraction fidelity in terms of total absolute dollar difference and percent unaccounted value, and Table~\ref{tab:efficiency} compares computational efficiency in terms of tokens and latency.
+Table~\ref{tab:detection-metrics} reports detection and extraction via absolute dollar difference, and Table~\ref{tab:efficiency} compares computational efficiency in tokens and latency.